-For the proposed disposal and part redevelopment of Ian Clough Hall, Baildon Library, Baildon Northgate Car Park and improvement to the Public Realm within the Baildon Town Council area.
+For the proposed disposal and part redevelopment of the Ian Clough Hall site, Baildon Library, Baildon, Northgate Car Park and the redevelopment of 1-3 Northgate as a public library, multi-function community space and office.

-Aims of the disposal and part redevelopment within the area shown edged red on plan number H-101-109 is to provide a capital receipt to enable:
+Aims of the disposal and part redevelopment within the area shown edged red on plan number H-101-009 is to provide a capital receipt to enable:

-The building of suitable and sufficient facilities of an appropriate size and cost considering the scale of any development to replace Ian Clough Hall and Baildon Library.
+The redevelopment of suitable and sufficient facilities to replace Ian Clough Hall and Baildon Library within 1-3 Northgate.

-Create an office base of an appropriate size and cost for BTC including a minimum of 4 car parking spaces.
+Create an office base for BTC.

-On completion, community facilities are to be passed to BTC by way of a Community Asset Transfer (CAT).

 CBMDC proposes to retain a pay and display car park on part of the site.

 Find an end user for commercial and/or residential use of the site.

-As long as funds are available to make improvements to the public realm within the BTC area including taking into consideration funds that become available from planning obligations.

 CBMDC is the land owner so they will ultimately have the final say but it is agreed CBMDC will:

-Consider the requirements of BTC.
+Pay due regard to BTC’s Vision Statement.

 Consider the wishes of the people of Baildon who are to be consulted.

-Set out what community facilities are to be transferred to BTC on a CAT upon completion.

 Consult BTC what Public Realm improvement works will be completed as part of this Partnership Agreement.

 CBMDC shall be responsible for:

+Demolition of Ian Clough Hall and Baildon Library.

 Outline design and costs.

-Finding a development partner.
+Finding a developer/purchaser.

 Professional costs associated with bringing forward the development scheme.